A Chapter In U.S. History Often Ignored: The Flight Of Runaway Slaves To Mexico

 In a forgotten cemetery on the edge of Texas in the Rio Grande delta, Olga Webber-Vasques says she's proud of her family's legacy — even if she only just learned the full story.

 "I don't know why there wasn't anything that we would've known as we were growing up.
-It amazes me to learn the underground deal, I had no idea at all," says Webber-Vasques, 70, who recently learned the story of her forebearer, John Ferdinand Webber, from her daughter-in-law who has researched family history.
+It amazes me to learn the underground deal — I had no idea at all," says Webber-Vasques, 70, who recently learned the story of her forebear John Ferdinand Webber from her daughter-in-law who has researched family history.

 "I'm very proud to be a Webber," she says.

 The flight of runaway slaves to Mexico is a chapter of history that is often overlooked or ignored.
-As the U.S. Treasury ponders putting Harriet Tubman on the $20 bill to commemorate her role in the northbound underground railroad, there is new attention to this southbound route.
+As the U.S. Treasury ponders putting Harriet Tubman on the $20 bill to commemorate her role in the northbound underground railroad, new attention is being paid to this southbound route.

 Alice Baumgartner, a historian at the University of Southern California, is at the forefront of a burst of recent scholarship.
 A number of researchers are expanding knowledge of the important role that Mexico played in providing a refuge for enslaved people.